My Account

 Advanced feeding damage – chlorotic mottling and leaf discoloration

-Severe lace bug damage chlorosis with necrotic spotting
+Severe lace bug damage, chlorosis with necrotic spotting

-Heavy infestations significantly affect tree vigor, delaying flowering and fruiting, reducing yields for up to two seasons, and potentially causing young tree death.
+Heavy infestations significantly affect tree vigour, delaying flowering and fruiting, reducing yields for up to two seasons, and potentially causing young tree death.
 Mature trees can also be severely affected, with death observed in extreme cases.

 Host Plants